Part of my research on robust evaluation of adaptive systems.

 Accountability

 Failures have defined consequences.
-Agents can't make promises without staking reputation, creating natural incentives for reliable behavior.
+Agents can't make promises without staking reputation.

 Alignment